 With 1996’s “Nénette et Boni,” Denis went a step farther, dispensing with most plot.
 Denis was content to examine the ripple of the bare shoulders of a young man (Grégoire Colin) as he fantasizes about an employer’s wife, to move without hesitation into his sex dreams as if they were real.
 Denis and her customary, brilliant cinematographer Agnès Godard are happy to watch rippling water, light through a window.
 The same attention to flow, her willingness to find rhythm and free-associate through montage, continues to this day in films like “The Intruder” (2004), “35 Shots Of Rum” (2008) and “High Life” (2018).

 Denis’ work is lyrical, largely through limning unanticipated detail and gesture.
 It’s like watching clouds pass.
 Denis’ eye, abetted by Agnès Godard and editor Nelly Quettier, is exacting.
 Their touch is as delicate and engaged as the fingertips of the blind bringing together the features of a face.
 Is this drama?
 It’s certainly cinema.
-(After I review the film on its first U.S. release, I got pull-quoted on the New Yorker Films video release: “A MASTERPIECE!
+(After I reviewed the film on its first U.S. release, I got pull-quoted on the New Yorker Films video release: “A MASTERPIECE!
 Exquisite… Mysterious… Magical!”
 When I showed it to Denis while she was promoting “High Life,” she laughed and laughed.)

 And in her near-wordless sketching of these shreds of story, Denis is also attentive to sound.
 The best filmmakers hear the world as well as see it.
 There is much drawn from Benjamin Britten’s “Billy Budd,” his opera of the Melville novel, but Denis understands the power of francophone disco.
 The film opens with a dance scene at a club, where flashing lights and mirrored reflections dart off the dark faces of several African girls—kissing at the camera in rhythm to Corona’s “Rhythm of the Night” and its lyrics, their gleeful smooches matching a sudden burst of silence.
 It’s like the heart-flutter of Galoup watching the faces, smoldering, admiring their abandon, keeping at a distance.
 Tragic feeling wrought by a dance song, prompting a maddened dance.